 Drinking moderate amounts of black coffee during a clean fast is totally safe, but if you’re concerned about hydration, it may be a good idea to switch to decaf black coffee or choose herbal teas which are naturally caffeine-free, such as chamomile or hibiscus.
 Plain old water can also do the trick!

-Logging your drinks in the SIMPLE app can help you be sure whether you’re sticking to clean fasting or not.
-Take our SIMPLE quiz to get your hands on our hydration tracker (as well as a fasting buddy).
+Logging your drinks in the Simple app can help you be sure whether you’re sticking to clean fasting or not.
+Take our Simple quiz to get your hands on our hydration tracker (as well as a fasting buddy).
 We’ll send you reminders to drink, so the only thing you’ll have to worry about is whether you want sparking or plain water during your clean fast.

 Quick note: Be careful with “clean”